xavi0ne/AzurePowerShell/README.md

 # Azure PowerShell Scripts

-## prepared and shared for scenario based automation based on security related use-cases.
+## Prepared and shared for scenario based automation based on security related use-cases.